 Isa 47:2 Take the millstones, and grind meal: uncover thy locks, make bare the leg, uncover the thigh, pass over the rivers.

 Isa 47:3 Thy nakedness shall be uncovered, yea, thy shame shall be seen: I will take vengeance, and I will not meet thee as a man.

 Several ideas are mentioned in one context here: Grinding flour, uncovering hair, bare legs, uncovered thighs, and passing over rivers.

 If an uncovered thigh is shameful and godly people should avoid it, then several other things should also be avoided by the same reasoning, like uncovered hair, and uncovering any part of the leg.
 If the thigh is the leg from knee to hip, and all of it should be covered, then the leg is the part from ankle to hip, and all of it should be covered.
+The passage does not specify that this apply only to female thighs, hair or legs either, so the same standards – if applicable at all – should probably apply to male clothing.
 So the immodest parts, if this reasoning is right, will look more like the red parts here:

 That will also make the Duggar-approved swimwear scandalously immodest.
 (Legs!
 And hair!)
 The photo of Mrs. Daphne Kirkland on the front page of “A return to Biblical Modesty” will, likewise, be shameful - it shows her hair.
 And any Quiverfull woman who not only bakes her own bread, but grinds the flour is doing something shameful.

 But this is not what God is speaking about in this passage.
 If you read it with verse 1, you will see this is about Babylon and the Chaldeans.
 They are symbolized as an ex-queen (or ex-princess) who now has to work hard and no longer has the floor-length gowns and pretty veils she was used to.